Gixx/worstpractice.github.io/src/_posts/2022-12-02-advent-of-code-day-2.md

 categoryLabel: 'Backend'
 tags:   [advent, php]
 tagLabels: ['Advent', 'PHP']
-excerpt: 'A nice classic game I used to play a lot with my son.'
+excerpt: 'A classic game I used to play a lot with my son.'
 keywords: "PHP, Advent of Code"
 review: true
 published: true